aluhrs13/har-analysis/README.md

 This project analyzes HAR files with response contents for potential areas of interest in the minified JS and other assets.

+## Get a HAR File
+This requires a HAR file that includes response bodies.
+The best way to get that would be to run [WebPageTest](https://www.webpagetest.org/) on your site with the "Save response bodies" option under the "Advanced" tab of "Advanced Configuration" selected.

 ## Run

 ```